-"They were just telling me, it would fine if I took the treatments.
-Things would be well but it would be a long process," Ortiz said.
+Ortiz’s doctors were optimistic.
+“They were telling me it would be fine if I took the treatments.
+Things would be well but it would be a long process,” he said.

-He's been cancer free for two years.
-Now he visits the clinic.
+Ortiz has been cancer free for two years.
+He still visits the Vannie Cook Clinic.

-"It's hard to go through what I went through, but a snack or something might not seem like much, but it can make a big difference," Ortiz said.
-"It's something I do out of my heart, giving back to the people who saved my life."
+“It’s something I do out of my heart, giving back to the people who saved my life,” Ortiz said.